[CONTACT]

 Rugby union is a significant sport in Zimbabwe.
 The national side have

-of twelve Test cricket playing nations and an ICC full member as well.
+twelve Test cricket playing nations and an ICC full member as well.

 Notable cricket players from Zimbabwe include Andy Flower, Heath